AbdAlkreem-Bzoor/Airport-Ticket-Booking-System/README.md

 3. **Manager Actions:**
    - Use the manager menu to upload flight data, validate imports, filter bookings, and manage existing bookings.

-## System Requirements

-- .NET Core SDK
-- Console environment for running the application
-- Access to the file system for data storage